 - required.
 An additional two credit hours of FAS 797 Seminar are required of all doctoral students. - 2.
-A meaningful teaching experience and an additional two hours of "Teaching in Food Science" course in which the Ph.D. student works under the supervision of a faculty member in the regular conduct of the organization, delivery and evaluation of a course is required. - 3.
+A meaningful teaching experience and an additional two hours of FAS 798, Teaching Experience for PhD, course in which the Ph.D. student works under the supervision of a faculty member in the regular conduct of the organization, delivery and evaluation of a course is required. - 3.
 Successful completion of written and oral comprehensive examinations after completing at least 80 percent of the prescribed course work. - 4.
 Completion of a doctoral dissertation involving a minimum of 12 semester hours of dissertation research on a topic determined through the collaborative efforts of the major advisor and the graduate student advisory committee.
 The effort must be scholarly and make a significant contribution to the field of study. - 5.
-A final oral examination is required and must be taken at least two weeks prior to graduation.
+A final oral examination is required and must be taken per the Office of Graduate Studies Calendar.
 The examination will be concerned primarily with the candidate's dissertation but may include other aspects of the student's graduate work. - 6.
 NRE 502 and 530 are required but not credited towards the degree.